 Is Bell fibre available at my address in Toronto?

-Bell PureFibre is available across much of Toronto but varies street by street and building by building.
-The only way to confirm is to check by postal code on Bell's website or use PlanGenius's address lookup.
-Don't assume availability — even neighbouring buildings can differ.
+Bell PureFibre now covers approximately 92.7% of Toronto addresses.
+However, availability still varies building by building.
+Check by postal code on Bell's website or use PlanGenius's address lookup.
+Don't assume availability — even neighbouring buildings can differ, particularly in older high-rise buildings.

-Which is better in Toronto — Bell or Rogers?
+Which is better in Toronto — Bell or Rogers Xfinity?

 Can I get internet without a contract in Toronto?